telerik/kendo-ui-builder/docs/data-providers/progress.md

 page_title: Progress Data - Data Providers - Kendo UI Builder
 description: "Use the available Progress Data service which is supported by the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: progressdata_kuib
-position: 6
+position: 5
 ---

 # Progress Data

-The Progress Data service is based on the [`progress.data.JSDO class`](https://documentation.progress.com/output/pdo/index.html#page/pdo/progress.data.jsdo-class.html).
+The Progress Data service is based on the [`progress.data.JSDO`](https://documentation.progress.com/output/pdo/index.html#page/pdo/progress.data.jsdo-class.html) class.

 The JSDO class is a connector to the mobile services that are provided by Progress and which produce metadata.
 The catalog file is an extended version and describes the data in a custom format.
 The catalog file that is necessary for adding the Progress Data provider describes what the service will return and how its endpoints are configured.